5eynaa/NYC-Restaurant-Food-Inspection-Analysis/Data-Cleaning.md

 After handling the blank values a standardisation step was applied.
 The raw phone numbers were stored as unformatted 10 digit strings such as `2125290539`.
 These were reformatted to the standard US format with dashes such as `212-529-0539`, using SUBSTRING to extract each segment and CONCAT to join them:

-- Characters 1 to 3 — area code
+- Characters 1 to 3
 - Dash
-- Characters 4 to 6 — exchange code
+- Characters 4 to 6
 - Dash
-- Characters 7 to 10 — subscriber number
+- Characters 7 to 10

 A preview query was run first, then the UPDATE applied with a `WHERE PHONE IS NOT NULL` clause to protect the NULL value set for Van Leeuwen Ice Cream from being processed by the formatting update.

-#### Key lessons for future projects

 ---